jordanwatson1/clinic_admin_portal/README.md

 ## 📄 License

-This project is for demonstration and educational purposes only.
+This project is for demonstration and educational purposes...
+For now.